Gene Editing for DM

 We Still Have a Considerable Way to Go Before this Novel Strategy is in the Clinic

 While this approach shows promise, we should be cautioned that studies thus far have only tried the new experimental therapy in patient cells in tissue culture.
 Therapy development has to pass through preclinical testing in appropriate mouse models, preclinical safety testing and approval by the FDA before the first clinical trial can be launched.
 Importantly, this effort represents yet another shot on goal to develop a novel therapeutic for DM1 and DM2.
-MDF monitors all drug development efforts and will keep the community informed as to their progress.
+Myotonic monitors all drug development efforts and will keep the community informed as to their progress.